 Julien Pettré is a computer scientist.
-He is junior researcher at
+He is senior researcher at

 Inria, the French National Institute for Research in Computer Science

-and Control, in the Lagadic team.
+and Control, in the Rainbow team.
 He received PhD from the University

 of Toulouse III in 2003, and Habilitation from the University of